slaveOftime/Fun.Blazor/Fun.Blazor.Docs.Wasm/Pages/CliUsage/CliUsageDemo.md

     `FunBlazorAssemblyName`: Sometimes the assembly name is different with the package name, so you can use this to specify it

-    `FunBlazorStyle`: CE | Feliz (not recommended anymore), this will override the settings in the commandline
+    `FunBlazorStyle`: CE, this will override the settings in the commandline

     `FunBlazorInline`: Inline to improve performance but may increase bundle size, turned on by default.
 This will override the settings in the commandline